Anti-aircraft warfare: Terminology

 The maximum distance at which a gun or missile can engage an aircraft is an important figure.
-However, many different definitions are used but unless the same definition is used, performance of different guns or missiles cannot be compared.
+However, many different definitions are used and unless the same definition is used, performance of different guns or missiles cannot be compared.
 For AA guns only the ascending part of the trajectory can be usefully used.
 One term is "ceiling", the maximum ceiling being the height a projectile would reach if fired vertically, not practically useful in itself as few AA guns are able to fire vertically, and the maximum fuse duration may be too short, but potentially useful as a standard to compare different weapons.

 The British adopted "effective ceiling", meaning the altitude at which a gun could deliver a series of shells against a moving target; this could be constrained by maximum fuse running time as well as the gun's capability.
 By the late 1930s the British definition was "that height at which a directly approaching target at 400 mph can be engaged for 20 seconds before the gun reaches 70 degrees elevation".
-However, effective ceiling for heavy AA guns was affected by non-ballistic factors: